NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 • Valid registration with NMC or State Medical Council

-The single-shift format, introduced under a Supreme Court directive, ensures uniform exam conditions for all candidates.
+The single-shift format, introduced under a Supreme Court directive in 2024 and continued for the 2026 cycle, ensures uniform exam conditions for all candidates.
 The results are percentile-based, with cut-offs varying by category.
-Counselling, managed by the MCC, begins shortly after results, offering seats based on rank, preferences, and reservations.
+Counselling, managed by the MCC for 50% of AIQ seats, begins shortly after results, offering seats based on rank, preferences, and reservations.

 For more details on preparation tips, key dates, and the application process, read the full article.